[

 If the payment fails due to a network error or a decline from the issuing bank, a recurring request must be made using the token from the unsuccessful first attempt.
 This allows for a seamless customer experience and can increase the chances of a successful transaction, avoiding the loss of payment.

-It is important to note that our product enables merchants to organize retry logic on their part.
+It is important to note that our product allows merchants to organize retry logic on their part.

 Retry logic